 - Pumpkins can be placed around your home to decorate, then used to cook down for recipes later.

-- Carboard boxes can be cut into shapes of tombstones, painted, and stuck in your garden, yard, or around your home.
+- Cardboard boxes can be cut into shapes of tombstones, painted, and stuck in your garden, yard, or around your home.

-These tips for how to celebrate Halloween on a budget are ideal for any family that wants to have fun with this holiday, but has a limited budget.
-Even if you live paycheck to paycheck, these tips should work to help you make Halloween tons of fun for your entire family.
+These tips for how to celebrate Halloween on a budget are ideal for any family that wants to have fun with this holiday but has a limited budget.
+Halloween is supposed to be a fun holiday, not for parents to stress about the decorations or how expensive costumes need to be.

 Your Are Also Going To Love:

-If you love How to celebrate halloween on a budget, then you will also love the following articles I have put together for you:
+If you love these tips on How To Keep Your Halloween On A Budget, then you will also enjoy the following Halloween Tips I have put together for you: